stevebranam/BBSerialTx/mainpage.md

 - PASSED: Given UnopenedBBSerialTx, When Opened And NonNullFunctionPointer Then ShouldOpen
 - PASSED: Given UnopenedBBSerialTx, When Instantiated Then ShouldNotWriteBit
 - PASSED: Given UnopenedBBSerialTx, When Opened Then ShouldWriteIdle
-- PASSED: Given OpenBBSerialTx, When Closed Then ShouldNotWriteData
+- PASSED: Given OpenBBSerialTx, And ThenClosed When Write ShouldNotWriteData
 - PASSED: Given OpenBBSerialTx, When Calibrating Then ShouldWriteTestPattern
 - PASSED: Given OpenBBSerialTx, When WritingByte Then ShouldWriteStartAndStopBits
 - PASSED: Given OpenBBSerialTx, When WritingByte Then ShouldWriteBinaryData